usefulcoin/rscripts/README.md

-# rscripts
+# R SCRIPT REPOSITORY
-Repository of R Scripts
+Repository of Useful Coin Research R Scripts

+Please submit pull requests or email info@usefulcoin.com if you have suggestions or feedback.
+Thanks!